-The American Heart Association celebrated National Eating Healthy Day on Wednesday, November 5, 2014.
+The American Heart Association celebrated National Eating Healthy Day on Wednesday, November 4, 2015.
 Each year, organizations, families, schools and communities throughout the United States make a pledge and come together to take steps toward living a healthier life.

 Americans typically consume about half their recommended daily servings of fruits and vegetables.
-The American Heart Association recommends eating eight or more fruit and vegetable servings every day.
+We recommend eating eight or more fruit and vegetable servings every day.
 Fruits and vegetables are high in vitamins, minerals and fiber, and low in saturated fat and calories.
-Most fruits and vegetables also have no or little sodium, and eating a variety of fruits and vegetables may help you control your weight and your blood pressure.
+Most fruits and vegetables also have no or little sodium, and eating a variety of fruits and vegetables can help you control your weight and your blood pressure.

 Help your family eat a good variety of fruits and veggies every day by adding color to your plate.
 Make a goal this holiday season to add variety to every plate!
 See some examples of colorful choices below:

 While heart disease and stroke are leading causes of death and disability for all Americans, more than 80% of risk factors for heart disease and stroke are preventable through behaviors like making better food choices, getting regular exercise, keeping a healthy weight and not smoking.